Coencidental/My-Terminal-Application/README.md

 ## Idea/Project Motivation

-During my first and second week of learning fundamental programming skills while attending [Coder Academy's Fast Track Program](https://coderacademy.edu.au/), it was posed that we'd have to built applications during the course, so I did my best to try to have a comprehensive list of potential projects to start on, however, as I gained a better perspective on the requirements, and a better understanding of my own limitations, I found myself unsure of where to start.
+During my first and second week of learning fundamental programming skills while attending [Coder Academy's Fast Track Program](https://coderacademy.edu.au/), it was posed that we'd have to built applications during the course, so I did my best to try to have a fairly comprehensive list of potential projects to start on, however, as I gained a better perspective on the requirements, (and a better understanding of my own limitations), I found myself unsure of where to start.

 When it came time to properly start this project, I decided to instead focus on what I was looking to demonstrate with my project.

 During the initial planning phase, I found myself motivated to go in a number of directions, searching for a project that would both demonstrate proficient use of the fundamental concepts in software development, and also allow me to exercise some of creativity and reflect my personal interests as a developer.